-- (1) Complete: - (a) Sections I., II., III. and IV. for all projects; and - (b) Section V. only for projects referenced with respect to Proposer's experience as relevant for purposes of Section 2.1.a of the Substantive Evaluation Criteria. - (2) In order to qualify as relevant experience for Sections 1.1.b and 2.1.a of the Substantive Evaluation Criteria, the entity or entities to which such experience relates shall have had at least the following level of involvement in that project or transaction: - (a) for Equity Members, at least a 30% direct or indirect equity investment (including shareholder loans) in the company acting as the developer; - (b) for a Lead Contractor, at least 30% of the primary responsibility for the project's construction; - (c) for a Lead Engineer, at least 30% of the primary responsibility for the project's design and engineering; and - (d) for a Lead Operator, at least 30% of the primary responsibility for the project's operations and maintenance work, provided that, if the Lead Contractor, Lead Engineer or Lead Operator is a Joint Venture, only the experience of members or partners that will perform at least 30% of the relevant work by value for the Project (as otherwise indicated in the SOQ) may be listed.
+- (1) Complete: - (a) Sections I., II., III. and IV. for all projects; and - (b) Section V. only for projects referenced with respect to Proposer's experience as relevant for purposes of Section 2.1.a of the Substantive Evaluation Criteria. - For the "Core Proposer Team Member(s) Involved", check all that apply to the relevant Reference Project.
+If more than one Core Proposer Team Member was involved in the relevant Reference Project (including through an Affiliate), the completed Form may highlight different aspects of the Project experience as relevant to each Core Proposer Team Member (including its Affiliate), provided that the relevant Core Proposer Team Member is clearly identified in connection with its or its Affiliate's experience. - (23) In order to qualify as relevant experience for Sections 1.1.b and 2.1.a of the Substantive Evaluation Criteria, the entity or entities to which such experience relates shall have had at least the following level of involvement in that project or transaction (provided that the percentage thresholds referred to below may be satisfied by the involvement of an Affiliate of the relevant Core Proposer Team Member in the relevant project or transaction): - (a) for Equity Members, at leasteither (i) a 30% direct or indirect equity investment (including shareholder loans) in the company acting as the developer; or (ii) at least a 10% direct or indirect equity investment (including shareholder loans) in the company acting as the developer but only if such Equity Member (or its Affiliate) was also the Lead Contractor with at least the level of involvement in that project or transaction required by instruction (3)(b) below, and in the case of either (i) or (ii) where such Equity Member (x) invested or committed to invest equity at the same time as all other original equity investors and (y) participated in the project development and procurement process for the majority of the period following shortlisting (in a two stage procurement) or issuance of a request for proposals (in a one stage procurement): - (b) for a Lead Contractor, at least 30% of the primary responsibility for the project's construction; - (c) for a Lead Engineer, at least 30% of the primary responsibility for the project's design and engineering; and - (d) for a Lead Operator, at least 30% of the primary responsibility for the project's operations and maintenance work.

+provided that, if the Lead Contractor, Lead Engineer or Lead Operator is a Joint Venture, only the experience of members or partners that will perform at least 30% of the relevant work by value for the Project (as otherwise indicated in the SOQ) may be listed.

-- (3) In addition, in order to qualify as relevant experience for Section 2.1.a of the Substantive Evaluation Criteria: - (a) the Reference Project must have achieved financial close; and - (b) the entity or entities to which such experience relates must have had at least the level of involvement in the project or transaction specified in (2) above at the time of financial close. - (4) All values should be given in US Dollars.
+- (34) In addition, in order to qualify as relevant experience for Section 2.1.a of the Substantive Evaluation Criteria: - (a) the Reference Project must have achieved financial close; and - (b) the entity or entities to which such experience relates must have had at least the level of involvement in the project or transaction specified in instruction (23) above at the time of financial close. - (45) All values should be given in US Dollars.
 Identify exchange rates of amounts in other currencies using the exchange rate as of March 25, 2015 as published in the Wall Street Journal.